haiti faustin president passport

 Interesting fact.
 In 1937, the Haitian government began issuing passports and visas to approximately 100 Eastern European Jews escaping Nazi persecution.
 According to the Joint Distribution Company, “Haiti played a small, yet critical, role in saving Jewish lives during the darkest chapter in the Jewish story.”
 The JDC’s organizational records show that up to 150 Jewish refugees managed to escape Europe to come to Haiti.
 Unfortunately, though, it seems that more Jews were unable to acquire visas to Haiti due to the cost.
 Prof. David Bankier, of the Institute of Contemporary Jewry at the Hebrew University of Jerusalem, said that after 1938, “the cost [of a visa] was outrageous: If you wanted to go to Haiti, you had to pay $5,000.”

 Most of these European Jews remained in Haiti, grateful to the government, until the late 1950s.
-Many of the Haitian Jewry left, however, so their children could marry Jews and not assimilate, and to find greater economic opportunity. haiti faustin president passport
+Many of the Haitian Jewry left, however, so their children could marry Jews and not assimilate, and to find more significant economic opportunity. haiti faustin president passport